Local Gatherings for Spring Seminar 2022

-Thank you for considering hosting a local gathering at your congregation as part of the 2022 Intergenerational Spring Seminar, hosted by the UUA Office at the United Nations in partnership with UU Ministry for Earth and UUSC!
+Thank you for considering hosting a local gathering at your congregation as part of the 2022 Intergenerational Spring Seminar, hosted by the UUA Office at the United Nations in partnership with UU Ministry for Earth, UUSC, and Side with Love!
 Check out the information below and when you're ready, submit the Hosting Interest Form to let us know your congregation is interested in hosting a local gathering.

 What It Means to Host a Local Gathering